 The best thing about PrivateVPN is that it’s a new service, meaning it always strives to outdo the competition.
 Between accepting bitcoin and offering intuitive apps for iOS, MacOS, Android and other platforms, PrivateVPN really does its best to do right by its users.
 It also offers some of the best, most generous pricing options in order to attract more users.

 PureVPN is a service that combines attractive pricing options with strong security features and excellent speed.
-With 2,000 servers across 140+ countries, PureVPN gives video call apps in Dubai low latency, high quality, and stable connections.
+With over 2,000 servers across 140+ countries, PureVPN gives video call apps in Dubai low latency, high quality, and stable connections.
 The service uses 256-bit encryption too, meaning your video calls are secure.

 The area where PureVPN stands out in is extra features.
 The service comes with built-in anti malware protection, anti-spam e-mail filters, DDoS protection, a kill switch and other extras.
 There are also browser extensions for Chrome and Firefox, meaning you can use your PureVPN account to browse the internet, access websites like Netflix and Hulu, and more.